 How to Ensure Cannabis Seed Germination?

 This question can be answered by following the right process.
-This process requires attention and extra care because if you will not follow some of it, you will end up not achieving maximum germination rate.
+This process requires attention and extra care because if you do not follow some of it, you will end up not achieving the maximum germination rate.
 So you need to be cautious.

 What to do after the germination stage?